python-effect/effect/screed.md

       result = perform-io(request)
       print result

-Let's figure out how w ecould test our new get-first-followers-followers function.
-Ideally, we should _not_ be concerned with the details of HTTP requests in this test -- we are taking advantage of the get-followers abstraction for that, so why should our tests need to care about it if our implementation doesn't?
+Let's figure out how we could test our new get-first-followers-followers function.
+Again, we want to test it without actually performing an HTTP request.
+Ideally, we should not even be concerned that HTTP is involved -- the implementation is taking advantage of the get-followers abstraction for that, so why should our tests need to care about it if our implementation doesn't?
 What we want to ensure is that:

-- the name we passed is used to look up twitter followers
+- the name we pass is used to look up twitter followers
 - the first name returned from that lookup is used to look up more twitter followers
 - those twitter followers are the ultimate result